Norfolk Southern Co. (NYSE:NSC) Shares Sold by Ronald Blue Trust Inc.

 Analyst Ratings Changes

 A number of brokerages have recently commented on NSC.
-Vertical Research upgraded Norfolk Southern from a “hold” rating to a “buy” rating and set a $260.00 price objective for the company in a research report on Tuesday, July 11th.
-Royal Bank of Canada increased their price objective on Norfolk Southern from $210.00 to $227.00 in a research report on Friday, July 28th.
-BMO Capital Markets boosted their target price on shares of Norfolk Southern from $240.00 to $255.00 and gave the company a “market perform” rating in a research note on Friday, July 28th.
+BMO Capital Markets increased their price objective on Norfolk Southern from $240.00 to $255.00 and gave the company a “market perform” rating in a research report on Friday, July 28th.
+StockNews.com initiated coverage on Norfolk Southern in a research report on Thursday, August 17th.
+They set a “hold” rating for the company.
+Stifel Nicolaus boosted their target price on shares of Norfolk Southern from $242.00 to $262.00 in a research note on Monday, July 17th.
 TD Cowen increased their target price on Norfolk Southern from $243.00 to $253.00 and gave the company an “outperform” rating in a report on Friday, July 28th.
-Finally, Stifel Nicolaus increased their target price on Norfolk Southern from $242.00 to $262.00 in a report on Monday, July 17th.
+Finally, Royal Bank of Canada increased their target price on Norfolk Southern from $210.00 to $227.00 in a report on Friday, July 28th.
 Thirteen equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
 According to MarketBeat.com, Norfolk Southern presently has a consensus rating of “Moderate Buy” and an average target price of $245.40.

 Check Out Our Latest Stock Report on Norfolk Southern